December 30, 2011 at 12:38 am (Gaskins Family, Society and Leisure)

 December 22, 2011 at 6:53 am (Ray City School, Society and Leisure)

-Tags: Allen Yawn, Alma Luke, Anna Martha Grissett, Annie Ruth Clements, Barbara Swindle, Betty Garner, Bill Gray, Billie Guthrie, Bob Starling, Bruce Knight, Carolyn Swindle, Caswell Yawn, Doris Forehand, Doris Mobley, Elizabeth Weaver, Evelyn Moore, Fain Guthrie, Ferrell Herring, Frencholyn Guthrie, Harold Moore, Harvey Wood, Hazel Sirmans, Hazel Tabor, Helen Scarborough, Hilda Sirmans, Hubert Comer, Hubert Starling, Hugh Clements, Hulda D'Ree Yawn, J. D. Carter, Jack Vickers, Josephine Collier, Juanella Clements, Juanelle Starling, Kenneth Cameron, Lamar Hardie, Lamar Weaver, Lois Burkhalter, Marjorie Garner, Mona Faye Swindle, Morris Johnson, Myrtle Hendry, Paula Skinner, Pauline Skinner, Peggy Carter, Ray City Glee Club, Robert Martin, Ronald Parrish, Roy Carter, Rudolph Scarborough, Sadie Griner, Victoria Sirmans, W.M.
+Tags: Allen Yawn, Alma Luke, Anna Martha Grissett, Annie Ruth Clements, Barbara Swindle, Betty Garner, Bill Gray, Billie Guthrie, Bob Starling, Bruce Knight, Carolyn Swindle, Caswell Yawn, Doris Forehand, Doris Mobley, Elizabeth Weaver, Evelyn Moore, Fain Guthrie, Ferrell Herring, Frencholyn Guthrie, Harold Moore, Harvey Wood, Hazel Sirmans, Hazel Tabor, Helen Scarborough, Hilda Sirmans, Hubert Comer, Hubert Starling, Hugh Clements, Hulda D'Ree Yawn, J. D. Carter, Jack Vickers, Jessie Francis Webb, Josephine Collier, Juanella Clements, Juanelle Starling, Kenneth Cameron, Lamar Hardie, Lamar Weaver, Lois Burkhalter, Marjorie Garner, Martha Ernestine Cantrell, Martha Ernestine Ziegler, Mona Faye Swindle, Morris Johnson, Myrtle Hendry, Paula Skinner, Pauline Skinner, Peggy Carter, Ray City Glee Club, Robert Martin, Ronald Parrish, Roy Carter, Rudolph Scarborough, Sadie Griner, Victoria Sirmans, W.M.
 Creech, Wylda Starling

 In 1939 the Ray City School Glee Club gave a Christmas Cantata with many students and teachers participating.